-- It’s because they are low on income and need something filling and appetizing (students)
+- They are low on income and need something filling and appetizing (students)

-- It’s because the location of the shop is easy to get to and has great, free parking
+- The location of the shop is easy to get to and has great, free parking

-- It’s because they want to purchase a meal for the whole family in one visit
+- It’s easier to purchase a meal for the whole family in one visit

-- It’s because they don’t have the time to prepare something themselves
+- Going out again, so don’t have the time to prepare something themselves

-- It’s because they want to snack on something on the way home as a treat
+- Something to celebrate!
+Something to snack on the way home as a treat

 - It’s because their electricity is out or they are getting their kitchen replaced